Category Archives: Syrians / Assyrians / Aramaians

 Judeans, Syrians, Indians, and others: Porphyry of Tyre on abstinence from meat (third century CE)

-Judeans: Poseidonios (?) and Strabo on decline after Moses (first century CE)
+Judeans: Strabo on decline after Moses and banditry (early first century CE)

 Libyans, Assyrians and Arabians: Kleodemos and Josephos on Abraham and Keturah’s descendants and their many colonies (second or first century BCE on)